|Family fun and disability support for families with special needs|

 Despite multiple disabilities, including cortical blindness, developmental delays, polycystic kidney disease and a complex partial seizure disorder, Monica continues to explore, learn and enjoy life.
 Monica is a delight and inspiration to all that know her.

-We hope that this website will provide hope and support for families with special needs.
+We hope that this website will provide hope, support, and inspiration for families with special needs.

-Articles wanted - Do you offer a service, write articles, or publish a website related to special needs or disability support?
-Our visitors want to know.
+Articles wanted - Do you offer a product or service, write articles, or publish a website related to special needs or disability support?
+Please let us know.

 Questions, comments, or suggestions?
 Let us know.